mongodb/mongo-java-driver/docs/reference/content/driver-async/reference/observables.md

     });
 ```

-## Wrapping a callback based method
+## Wrapping a callback-based method

-Creating an `Observable` from any callback based methods requires the wrapping of the method inside a [`Block`]({{< apiref "com/mongodb/Block" >}}).
+Creating an `Observable` from any callback-based methods requires the wrapping of the method inside a [`Block`]({{< apiref "com/mongodb/Block" >}}).
 This allows the execution of the operation to be delayed, until demand is request by the `Subscription`.
 The method *must* use the supplied callback to convert the results into an `Observable`.

 In the following example we print out the count of the number of documents in a collection: